-When visiting this display we can get aquainted with hot topics as Soviet nuclear weapons in Hungary, catastrophes of Soviet aircraft during the years of Communism and relation between Soviet officers and soldiers and the local people.
+When visiting this display we can get aquainted with the Secrets of the soviet airbase.
+Such as Soviet nuclear weapons in Hungary, catastrophes of Soviet aircraft during the years of Communism and relation between Soviet officers and soldiers and the local people.
 We can also learn a lot about how and what weapons were tested and used on the bombing range of Nádudvar.
 It is a must-see for all those interested in general history or history of the XX. century.

 The founder and organiser of the museum is Karoly Vandor, an internationally renowned aviation historian, author of several articles, books.
 His team’s enthusiasm marks this unique and very interesting collection about the soviet airbases of Debrecen, Esztergom, Kadafalva, Kalocsa, Kunmadaras, Pápa, Sármellék, Székesfehérvár, Tököl, Veszprém-Szentkirályszabadja.

 Our museum is an interactive display: we will show you original footage shot in the late 1980’s on the airbases by Soviet air force aircrews, we can sit in the ejection seat of a Russian-made aircraft in a full set of flying garments and can get awarded a special diploma from the unit commander.
 We also have a small museum shop where you can buy plastic scale models, books and other memorablia.